indygreg/mozilla-central-legacy/README.txt

 something like GYP (https://code.google.com/p/gyp/), which I believe does a lot of what I'm describing.
 It's all possible when the declarative metadata is liberated from Makefiles.

+I don't think we are too far away from that vision today.
+Looking around, it seems that a lot of Makefiles follow the same conventions.
+There is, however, a long tail of one-offs and no formal tool to ensure compliance.
+But, I think we are closer than most would believe.